 - The Treeing Walker Coonhound is a large dog.

 - Exercise is key to the happiness of the Treeing Walker Coonhound.

 - Treeing Walkers like kids.

-- They do not love cats or smaller animals.
+- The Treeing Walker Coonhound does not like cats or smaller animals.

-- Barking and exercise and apartment living just don’t mix.
+- Barking and exercise and apartment living just don’t mix with this dog.

-- Treeing Walker Coonhounds are low maintenance when it comes to care.
+- Treeing Walker Coonhounds are low maintenance when it comes to dog care.